norkator/paketin-seuranta/README.md

 For participants
 ============

 1. Let's keep Paketin Seuranta simple and respect privacy.

-No private servers and stuff like that.
-Only direct communication to parcel service provider apis.
+2. No private servers /backends meaning only direct communication to parcel service provider apis.

-2. I [norkator](https://github.com/norkator) will review and test pull requests.
+3. I [norkator](https://github.com/norkator) will review and test pull requests.
 If everything looks and works according to rules pr will be merged.
 Otherwise I ask changes.
 Just give me time.
 This repo is not dead.